simonzhaoms/spark/scala/scala-tutorial.md

-Scala programs are written in `.scala` files, and organized in packages by putting the `.scala` file into the same physical directory as package's qualified path name and using a package clause:
+Scala programs are written in `.scala` files, and organized in packages by putting the `.scala` file into the same physical directory as package's qualified path name and using a `package` clause at the top of Scala source file.
+And `def` and `val` definitions must be put into a top-level `object` definition:

 ```scala
 // file: foo/Bar.scala